 As a result of this partnership, the dedicated volunteer leaders of the Wyoming Foundation will be able to concentrate on responding to the current and emerging needs of Wyoming County.
-What’s more, we will have the opportunity to tap the expertise and significant resources of CFGB.
+What’s more, we will have the opportunity to tap the Community Foundation's expertise and significant resources.

 Originally an important source of funding for the Wyoming County Hospital, the Wyoming Foundation expanded its scope to provide support for the community’s general needs in the late 1980’s.
 Its $1.6 million endowment, built by gifts and bequests from numerous individuals and groups has most recently provided grants to Literacy Volunteers, Beaver Meadow Audubon Center and libraries in Warsaw and Perry.
 Its largest fund, the Mark E. Strome Scholarship Fund provides educational support to students in the Warsaw Central Schools.

 For more information, please contact the Wyoming Foundation by email at WyomingFoundation@cfgb.org or call (585) 285-4135.

 Vice Chair and Secretary